How to Label Moving Boxes?

 Write on at least two sides of each box (top and one side) so labels are visible when stacked.
 Include: room name, general contents (e.g., 'Kitchen - Pots & Pans'), and fragile warnings if applicable.

 Color coding speeds up unloading.
 Assign each room a color and use colored tape or markers.
 Movers can quickly sort boxes without reading every label.
+For a 3-bedroom house needing 60-100 boxes, this system is essential.
 Create a legend and share it with helpers.

 Things to Know